rust-lang/book/2018-edition/nostarch/chapter07.md

 boundary* in Rust.
 If you want to make an item like a function or struct private, you put it in a module.
 Here are the privacy rules:

-* All items (functions, methods, structs, enums, modules, annd constants) are private by default.
+* All items (functions, methods, structs, enums, modules, and constants) are private by default.
 * You can use the `pub` keyword to make an item public.
 * You aren’t allowed to use private code defined in modules that are children